DimitriChrysafis/GUI-Lemon-Tracker/README.md

 # Yellow Object Tracker using Webcam

-This JavaScript application tracks and displays the speed of a yellow object in real-time using your webcam.
+tracks and displays the speed of a yellow object in real-time using your webcam.
 It also provides options to toggle a trail of dots and a circle around the detected object.

 ## Usage
 1. Open the HTML file in a compatible web browser.